samuel-bohman/madengine/README.md

 ## Run models locally

-Command to run LLMs and Deep Learning Models on container.
+Command to run LLMs and deep learning models in a container.

 ```
 # An example CLI command to run a model